Megaf/libsay/README.md

 ## About:
-`libsay` is a library, it can be added to your shell and used directly or easily imported to you console based project to provide some nice and colourfull text output the users of your projects.
+`libsay` is a library, it can be added to your shell and used directly or easily imported to you console based project to provide some nice and colourfull text output to the users of your projects.
 All without changing your code!

 ## Examples:
 `say lines.txt`